Heartleaf Golden Alexanders

 Cultivation: This plant prefers light shade to full sun, and mesic to dry conditions.
 The soil can contain loam, clay-loam, or some rocky material.
 This plant is easy to grow, and not much troubled by foliar disease.

-Range & Habitat: Heartleaf Golden Alexanders is restricted to NE Illinois, where it is an uncommon plant (see Distribution Map).
+Range & Habitat: The native Heartleaf Golden Alexanders is restricted to NE Illinois, where it is an uncommon plant (see Distribution Map).
 It also occurs in Hardin county of SE Illinois.
 Habitats include moist to dry black soil prairies, hill prairies, rocky upland woodlands, limestone glades, bluffs, abandoned fields, and roadsides.
 Usually, this species occurs in drier locations than Zizia aurea (Golden Alexanders).

 Faunal Associations: Various kinds of insects visit the flowers primarily for nectar, especially small bees (Halictid, Andrenid, Nomadine) and flies (Chloropid, Tachinid, Muscid, Syrphid, etc.), as well as occasional beetles and plant bugs.
 The bees collect pollen as well, while some flies and beetles may feed on pollen.
 The caterpillars of Papilio polyxenes asterias (Black Swallowtail butterfly) feed on the foliage of this and other members of the Carrot family.